CetinGuven/CetinGuven/README.md

                                                         👋 Hi, I’m Cetin Güven
 - 🌱 I’m currently working on blockchain developer
-- 💬 Ask me about anything I'm happy to help
+- 💬 Ask me about smart contract and blockchain
 - 📫 How to reach me cetinguveen@gmail.com